feeph/pypackage-template/README.md

 - opinionated
 - use namespace packages to avoid naming collisions
-- use pdm, pyenv & tox for all our development needs
+- use uv & tox for all our development needs
-- use dependabot, pdm, pre-commit & release-please for all our packaging needs
+- use dependabot, pdm-backend, pre-commit & release-please for all our packaging needs

 __namespaces__